 - Next, you can fit your next piece into the secured piece and repeat until all four pieces (or three if you’re doing a door) are secure.

-After all of your prep work is done, you can start to install vinyl siding.
+After you complete all of your prep work, it’s time to start installing your vinyl siding.

 - Place your vinyl siding starter strip along the line and check to make sure it’s level.

 - When it is, nail down in your starter strip every ten inches.

 - Then, measure your first piece of siding to your desired length and place over your starter strip.
 (Vinyl siding expands and contracts when temperatures fluctuate, so make sure to leave ¼” between the end of the siding and the end of your wall.)

 - Once your first piece of siding is in place, nail it down every eight to 12 inches, leaving about 1/8″ between each nail and the wall.

 - After that, overlay your next piece of siding so that the top piece is closest to your home’s front door.
 (This will make the siding look more seamless when looking at it from the front.)

 - Continue layering and nailing down your siding until your entire wall is sided.